Badr Boulahroud

-Badr Boulahroud (born 21 April 1993) is a Moroccan international footballer who plays for Saudi Arabian club Ohod as a midfielder.
+Badr Boulahroud (born 21 April 1993) is a Moroccan international footballer who plays as a midfielder.

 Club career

 Born in Rabat, Boulahroud began his career with hometown side FUS Rabat.

 On 6 July 2018, Boulahroud signed a three-year deal with Spanish Segunda División side Málaga, for a reported fee of €600,000.
 He left Málaga in October 2020.

 He returned to Morocco in February 2021 to sign for Raja.

 On 25 July 2022, Boulahroud joined Saudi Arabian club Ohod.

 International career

 He made his senior international debut for Morocco in 2017.